cloudmesh/cloudmesh-cc/README.md

 previous calculations can be used in later stages of the workflow.

-We have developed a simple-to-use API for this so programs can be formulated using the API in python.
+We have developed a simple-to-use API for this so programs can be formulated using the API in Python.
 However, we embedded this API also in a prototype REST service to showcase that integration into language-independent frameworks is possible.
 The obvious functions to manage workflows are supported including graph specification through